HBO's new late-night series 'Random Acts of Flyness' is unlike anything you have seen before

 There is no clear and concise way to describe Random Acts of Flyness, not even for Nance. “[Filmmaker] Kahlil Joseph was quoting Miles Davis [and] he said, ‘I just make the s—.
 I let y’all figure out what to call it.’
 I very much subscribe to that.
 I just make it.
 I don’t really have words for it.
 If I could describe [it], I probably wouldn’t make it because the act of making it is an attempt to articulate stuff that I don’t have words for.”

 Maybe that’s the point.
-Watching the Tonya Pinkins’ Grim Reaper break down during the spoof children’s show segment Everybody Dies!, in which she can no longer handle sending children to their death, or Jon Hamm’s mock infomercial White Be Gone, a product to cure “white thoughts (such as All Lives Matter)” — neither of which subscribe to a specific genre or are dished out into easily digestible doses — Nance’s points are clear.
+Watching the Tonya Pinkins’ Grim Reaper break down during the spoof children’s show segment Everybody Dies!, in which she can no longer handle sending black children to their death, or Jon Hamm’s mock infomercial White Be Gone, a product to cure “white thoughts (such as All Lives Matter)” — neither of which subscribe to a specific genre or are dished out into easily digestible doses — Nance’s points are clear.
 When the audience is met with a sequence of clips cutting from activist Deborah Johnson to tennis star Serena Williams highlighting the complications both women endured during childbirth, it is a clear reflection on the fact that black women in America are still three to four times more likely to die from pregnancy-related complications than white American women.

 In the second episode, Nance’s exploration of gender, the patriarchy, and toxic masculinity converges in a beautiful fantasy where a group of black men gather in the street for a group hug.